↑

 Boundaries give you control over your life and make it easier to love the people around you without feeling like you’ve lost yourself.

-Self-care boundaries affect everything you do.
-You can be kind and generous without losing sight of your own needs.
-Some things aren’t negotiable or open for discussion, but when someone asks something of you (and they do ask!), the best response is to make and have a plan.
+There will always be things that aren’t negotiable or open for discussion, but when someone asks something of you (and they do ask!), the best response comes from having a plan before it happens.

-And, it’s okay to ask for help!
-Many people (friends, family, professional counselors) will be more than happy to help you set self-care boundaries for yourself if you need it.
+Many people (friends, family, professional counselors) will gladly help you set self-care boundaries if needed.

 How Can I Get Started Setting Healthy Personal Boundaries?

-There are many ways to set boundaries for self-care, but they generally fall into two categories: passive or assertive.
+An important point to remember is that YOU are in charge of your own life!
+There are many ways to have boundaries for self-care, but they generally fall into two categories: passive and assertive.

 Unhealthy Boundaries versus Healthy Boundaries